Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): User-interface updates and new submission form

 This is the tab to go for users looking for a specific experiment, its meta-data, and the data it gathered; experiments can be sorted according to their name, starting date, or type.
-This tab lists the quantities they measured, provide links to the experiment web page and associated publications, pictures of the sub-detectors (by clicking on the `magnifying glass' icon); see Fig.~\ref{fig:tab-expdata} for an illustration.
-Clicking on `[data]' for any given sub-exp gives further information on their origin: data taking period, how data were retrieved (numbers from tables, extracted from figures, or from personal communications), details on the detector, etc.
+This tab lists the quantities they measured.
+It also provides links to the experiment web page, the associated publications, and pictures of the sub-detectors (by clicking on the `magnifying glass' icon); see Fig.~\ref{fig:tab-expdata} for an illustration.
+Clicking on `[data]' for any given sub-exp gives further information on the CR data origin: data taking period, how data were retrieved (numbers from tables, extracted from figures, or from personal communications), details on the detector, etc.

-We stress that the data presented in this tab are `native' data only, i.e. data as provided in publications and uploaded in the database without modification (which is not the case in the `Data extraction' tab).
+We stress that the data presented in this tab are `native' data only (see App.~\ref{app:rules}), i.e. data as provided in publications and uploaded in the database without modification (which is not the case in the `Data extraction' tab).
 Accordingly, the energy axes for the data are as provided in the publications.